MonkeyBenji/Fency/README.md

 web-ext run -t chromium

 If your terminal is complaining about digitally signing, execution policies, PSSecurityException and stuff, try not using PowerShell, but something like Git Bash

+## Content Scripts

+The background.js defines a constant SUBSCRIPTIONS_DEFAULT with references to JSON files that define the content scripts that Fency loads.
+The current version of Fency does not yet allow the end user to add extra subscriptions.
+A developer can just edit the refered json files there to their own liking, references to local files (browser.runtime.getURL) will not get cached for an easier debugging experience.